Aatu/FieryVoid/HANGAR_OPERATIONS_PLAN.md

 3. **21.3 — Rails contribute boxes:** ✓ DONE — rail systems feed carrier capacity; rail box/structure destruction → occupancy-aware overflow eviction + escape.
 StrikeCarrier (rails) and a 2-ordinary-hangar carrier (Ossari Kasta case) both behave.
 Catapults stay single-fighter, unchanged.
 4. **21.4 — Escape rewrite:** ✓ DONE + VERIFIED (gameID 4149) — carrier-destruction partial escape spawns ONE "<name> - Split" K-flight per source flight (no fragment ship); escapees spread round-robin across flights; source flights die with the carrier (CV → 0).
 Fixed the destroyed-carrier hangarUsage-persist bug (escapees were re-marked removed on reload).
 Pass-2/Pass-3 ordering already correct via the `$ship->isDestroyed()` guards.
 5. **21.5 — Fleet-list/value cleanup:** ✓ DONE — husk/consolidation helpers were already reverted pre-Stage-21 (nothing to remove).
 Fixed a latent `pointCostEnh` double-count: a partial launch / rail-shed left the docked remnant carrying the FULL enhancement cost while the launched/escape "- Split" flight also took a proportional share.
 Remnant now drops its share (persisted via new `Manager::insertSingleEnhValue` → `tac_ship.enhvalue`). `dockedCraftStashValue` KEPT as a legacy/orphan guard (contributes 0 under no-split) + documented.
-6. **21.6 — Live-compat verification:** run a copy of a live `DouglasChanges` game DB through load + a turn advance; confirm legacy fragment docks upgrade to the new shape cleanly, no double-count, no orphan ghosts.
-Verify **normal Hangars and Catapults are unaffected** (regression).
+6. **21.6 — Live-compat verification:** ✓ DONE (code audit — user opted out of a live-DB run; no local dump, remote unreachable).
+Proved every no-split read/write path degrades correctly to the legacy single-bay shape when `occupancy` is absent; legacy `fragment` + `dockedFlightId` entries restore + render exactly as the Stage-19/live model (no retro-merge, no double-count, no crash).
+The live-DB run is deferred to the user's next deploy.

 **Fighter Rails — authoritative rules (B5W, reconcile against the no-split model in 21.3/21.4):**
 - External launch rails are a row of detached boxes connected to a structure block; **one fighter per box**.
 Each can launch/land **independently**. **No initiative penalty on the fighter the turn after launch** (the ship still takes the normal launch/land penalty that turn). *(Already in Stage 19: rails skip the flight-side −50, carrier keeps −20.)*